Josh Allen Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 Matchup vs. Tampa Bay

-- This week Allen will face the NFL's 23rd-ranked pass defense (265.1 yards allowed per game).
+- The 265.1 yards per game the Buccaneers are giving up through the air makes them the NFL's 23rd-ranked pass defense.

-- The Buccaneers have allowed 21 touchdowns through the air (1.8 per game).
+- The Buccaneers have surrendered 21 touchdowns through the air (1.8 per game).
 They are 23rd in the league in that category.

 Recent Performances

+- Allen put together a 145-yard performance against the Patriots last week, completing 50.0% of his pass attempts and throwing for one touchdown.

-- He also carried the ball six times for 39 yards, averaging 6.5 yards per carry on the ground.
+- He also tacked on 39 yards on six carries, averaging 6.5 yards per carry without a touchdown.

-- Allen has racked up 614 passing yards (204.7 per game) and has a 63.4% completion percentage this year (59-of-93) while throwing seven touchdowns and four interceptions over his last three games.
+- Allen has thrown for 614 yards (204.7 ypg) on 59-of-93 passing with seven touchdowns and four interceptions over his last three games.

 Allen's Buffalo Teammates